The five stages of Metabolic Syndrome and what you can do to protect your long-term health.

 What is metabolic syndrome?

-Metabolic syndrome is a collection of risk factors that, combined with overweight and obesity, increase your likelihood of developing heart disease, stroke, and diabetes.
-These risk factors are:
+Metabolic syndrome is a collection of risk factors that, combined with excess weight or obesity, can increase your likelihood of developing heart disease, stroke, and diabetes.

-• High average blood sugar levels (insulin resistance, prediabetes and diabetes)
+• High blood sugar levels (insulin resistance, prediabetes and diabetes)

 • High blood pressure